16: Association

 - Under Plots drop-down, select, Bar Plot

-NOTE: This a potentially complex test with its many options that are beyond the scope of this book.
+NOTE: The Test of Independence is powerful and complex test with many options that are beyond the scope of this book.

 Phrasing Results: Test of Independence